Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Related Work

 \section{Related Work}

-\paragraph{Multilingual Tokenization.} Despite their popularity, BPE and similar subword tokenization algorithms often underperform in multilingual settings due to limited handling of spelling variation and morphological complexity \citep{bostrom-durrett-2020-byte}.
-Key metrics like tokenization parity and fertility directly impact computational costs and model performance.
-Previous work has examined vocabulary allocation strategies: \citet{DBLP:conf/amta/ZhangCGCWBG22} find that increasing vocabulary size enhances NMT robustness across different scripts, while \citet{DBLP:conf/emnlp/GowdaM20} show that BPE merges can be tuned to address sequence length issues. \citet{DBLP:conf/acl/RustPVRG20} find that specialized monolingual tokenizers integrated into multilingual systems can improve performance; however, recent evidence suggests that the optimal vocabulary size varies with the task and model \citep{DBLP:journals/corr/abs-2402-01035}.
-In terms of multilingual vocabulary construction, \citet{Chung2020} explore clustering-based sharing of subword units across languages, and \citet{limisiewicz-etal-2023-tokenization} propose an explicit tokenizer-merging algorithm to combine vocabularies of separate per-language tokenizers.
-Tokenization-free models like \mbox{\textsc{canine}} \citep{DBLP:journals/tacl/ClarkGTW22} and ByT5 \citep{DBLP:journals/tacl/XueBCANKRR22} also offer a potential route forward for better handling of multilingual data.
+\paragraph{Multilingual Tokenization.} Despite their popularity, BPE and related subword tokenization methods often underperform in multilingual settings due to limited handling of spelling variation and morphological complexity \citep{bostrom-durrett-2020-byte}.
+A tokenizer's tokenization parity and fertility directly impact both computational cost and model performance \citep{lesci-etal-2025-causal}.
+Prior work has explored vocabulary allocation strategies: \citet{DBLP:conf/amta/ZhangCGCWBG22} show that larger vocabularies improve NMT robustness across scripts, while \citet{DBLP:conf/emnlp/GowdaM20} demonstrate that tuning BPE merges can mitigate sequence length issues. \citet{DBLP:conf/acl/RustPVRG20} find that integrating specialized monolingual tokenizers into multilingual systems can boost performance; however, recent evidence suggests that optimal vocabulary size depends on the task and model \citep{DBLP:journals/corr/abs-2402-01035}.
+For multilingual vocabulary construction, \citet{Chung2020} explore clustering-based sharing of subwords across languages, and \citet{limisiewicz-etal-2023-tokenization} propose an explicit tokenizer-merging algorithm to combine per-language vocabularies.
+Finally, tokenization-free models such as \mbox{\textsc{canine}} \citep{DBLP:journals/tacl/ClarkGTW22} and ByT5 \citep{DBLP:journals/tacl/XueBCANKRR22} offer an alternative approach for improved multilingual handling.